The ethics of travelling to Burma

 We were delighted by the release of Aung San Suu Kyi and her subsequent landslide win of her seat in the April 2012 elections.
-Hilary Clinton, then the U.S. Secretary of State, visited Myanmar in December 2011 and certain U.S. and European Union sanctions have been relaxed.
+Hilary Clinton, then the U.S. Secretary of State, visited Burma in December 2011 and certain U.S. and European Union sanctions have been relaxed.

-William Hague, the UK Foreign Secretary, visited in January 2012 and after talks with Aung San Suu Kyi and senior members of the current Burmese government, stated “if reforms continue we are ready to build a new relationship with Myanmar”.
+William Hague, the UK Foreign Secretary, visited in January 2012 and after talks with Aung San Suu Kyi and senior members of the current Burmese government, stated “if reforms continue we are ready to build a new relationship with Burma”.

 President Obama visited Yangon and met with both President Thein Sein and Aung San Suu Kyi, followed by a landmark speach at Yangon University, heart of the pro-democracy protests in 1988.